 Related Reading: 15 Signs Your Marriage Is On The Rocks And Almost Over

-- She can opt for a no-fault divorce when the dissolution of the marriage can take place because of incompatibility or irreconcilable differences and there are no allegations or faults involved
+- She can opt for a no-fault divorce when the dissolution of the marriage can take place because of incompatibility in your marriage or irreconcilable differences and there are no allegations or faults involved

-- She can opt for an at-fault divorce when allegations are involved and you need a defense lawyer
+- She can opt for an at-fault divorce when allegations are involved and both parties may need a defense lawyer

-- Many women are going for collaborative divorce where with the help of an attorney and a divorce coach she can take informed decisions about the divorce with her spouse
+- Many women are going for collaborative divorce where, with the help of an attorney and a divorce coach, they can take informed decisions about the divorce

 - Some women also opt for mediation divorce or summary divorce

 - States require you to be a resident of the state for a time frame of at least six weeks to six months to be able to file for a divorce from that state